 - Persuade firm contingency fee committees to take on matters that require significant investment but offer substantial success fees

 - Ease pathways towards origination and client relationship credit

 - Demonstrate innovation and ambition to land new clients and serve them well

-- In-house lawyers can use litigation finance to showcase her financial savvy and leadership ability by meeting recovery targets without cost or risk to the business
+- Showcase financial savvy and leadership ability by meeting recovery targets without cost or risk to the business

 As with most of our financing, capital provided via The Equity Project is most likely to be provided as a non-recourse investment, meaning that Burford commits capital up front (e.g., to pay for legal fees and expenses) that returns to Burford only in the event of a successful outcome; Burford assumes all or a portion of the downside risk.

 What’s the process for tapping into Equity Project financing?